 There are certainly advantages to this approach.
 Not only does your money remain invested - with the potential of further growth - but you also have control of when, and how much, you withdraw.
 This can make it easier for you to stay within a lower tax bracket, and give you the flexibility to make big one-off withdrawals should you need to.
 Compared to an annuity, it can also be easier to pass your remaining pension wealth onto your loved ones when you die.
-So it isn't difficult (even allowing for the recovery of annuity rates in recent years) to see why drawdown has become the default for retirees with above-average sized pension pots.
+So it isn't difficult (especially given the marked slump in annuity rates in recent years) to see why drawdown has become the default for retirees with above-average sized pension pots.